Click here to learn more

 Want even more Vegetarian Soup recipes perfect for work lunches?
 Check these out.

-Vegetarian Lunch Idea for Work #3: Stir-Fries
+Vegetarian Lunch Ideas for Work #3: Stir-Fries

 Vegetarian stir-fries are a great option for an easy, nutritious work lunch.
-They can be bulked up with a variety of satisfying grains like brown rice, quinoa and barley kernels.
+They can be bulked up with a variety of satisfying grains like brown rice, quinoa, and barley kernels.
 After that, there is a nearly endless array of flavor combinations you can make.